 Anki is also a fantastic app for making custom flashcards to help you learn Korean.
-It’s useful for boosting your vocabulary skills whether you’re a beginner, intermediate, or advanced.
+It’s useful for boosting your vocabulary skills whether you’re at a beginner, intermediate, or advanced level in the language.
 Getting a solid base of Korean words will help you learn Korean fast.

-KakaoTalk is the main chat app for Korea.
-If you want to make Korean friends or up your Korean typing skills, then this is the app to use!
+KakaoTalk is the main chat app for South Korea.
+If you want to make Korean friends or learn Korean as you practice typing, then this is the app to use!

 Get a Korean Name

-If you really want to immerse yourself in Korean culture, then make sure you have a Korean name!
+If you really want to immerse yourself in Korean culture (and get some extra language practice), then make sure you have a Korean name!

-Not only will this help you learn Korean, but it will help you with making Korean friends.
+Not only will this help you learn the language, but it will help you with making Korean friends.
 They will be impressed to find that you’ve got a Korean name.

-Typically people get their Korean name by one of these methods:
+Typically people get their Korean name by using one of these methods:

 - Write your name in Korean letters